 NutriProfiel – personal dietary advice aimed at improving micronutrient intake

 Vitamins and minerals, also known as micronutrients, are essential for our health.
 We depend largely on nutrition to ensure that the required intakes of micronutrients are met.
 Unfortunately, micronutrient deficiencies are common in the Netherlands.
-NutriProfiel® is a collaboration between Gelderse Vallei Hospital and the Division of Human Nutrition, which aims to provide personal dietary advice to patients to improve their micronutrient status.
+NutriProfiel® is a collaboration between Gelderse Vallei Hospital and the Division of Human Nutrition of Wageningen University & Research, which aims to provide personal dietary advice to patients to improve their micronutrient status.

 Micronutrient deficiencies & poor diet – a cause for concern